Single Day Ticket

 Yes, you do.
-All tickets must be validated before you start your trip.
-Exception: tickets bought at machines in buses and trams, as these are already validated when you buy them.
+All tickets must be stamped prior to the start of your journey.
+However: tickets bought at ticket machines on trams or buses as well as OnlineTickets are already validated at the time of purchase.

-At ticket machines of Deutsche Bahn at S-Bahn stations, you can choose between already validated tickets or tickets which have to be validated seperately.
+When using the ticket machines of Deutsche Bahn, you can choose whether to buy pre-validated tickets or tickets which must be validated separately.

 3) How long is the ticket valid?

 The simple Day Ticket is valid until 6 am the following day.
 The 3-Day-Ticket is valid until 6 am of the fourth day.

 4) Does my child also need a Single Day Ticket?